select-8/charting-ms2/readme.md

     48.98 | C          | OR
     28.57 | C          | NOT

- This can then check these results against the results displayed on the site.
+ I would then check these results against whats returned from the functions in the console.

 ### Validation